JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/rest_api_3/index.md

 ![step20](./steps/step20.png)

-Once, the routes have been registered, we will check in the Swagger UI.
+Once the routes have been registered, we will check in the Swagger UI.

 ![step21](./steps/step21.png)